-It is also important to be sure your child is getting the recommended sleep for his/her age, because toddler sleep problems will definitely cause ADHD symptoms.
+I recommend starting with making sure they are getting the required amount of sleep for his/her age, because toddler sleep problems will definitely cause symptoms.
 My son had terrible hyperactivity and impulsivity when he was younger due to sleep difficulties.
 Once we solved those, a lot of his challenges decreased.
-Lack of sleep limits attention and memory capabilities and also causes hyperactivity.
+When there is sleep deprivation, the body releases cortisol which creates a wired state, aka the second wind.
+The less they sleep the harder it becomes to sleep because of high cortisol levels in the body.

 Toddler milestones for talking indicate:

-The number of words will vary between children, but boys tend to acquire language later than girls and are often too busy to learn language concepts.
+The number of words will vary in toddlers, but boys tend to acquire language later than girls and are often too busy to learn language concepts.
 So, while it may appear the there are symptoms of ADHD in toddlers, one possibility is that it may actually be more related to a delay in understanding speech.
-If a child doesn’t fully understand what is being said, then his/her listening skills will be delayed as well.
+If they don't fully understand what is being said, then his/her listening skills will be delayed as well.

 Imagine going to a foreign country after only spending a year studying the language.
 Most would probably only understand a couple words per sentence.
 Then taking into consideration the speed that a person typically speaks, you would have to register the meaning of what is being said very quickly.
 As a result, you might just choose not to pay attention because it's too difficult to comprehend.

-Another possibility may be that the child is having difficulties with sensory processing.
+Another possibility may be that they are having difficulties with sensory processing.
 One subtype of sensory processing disorder (SPD) is referred to as sensory seeking.
-It's symptoms can be very similar to those of ADHD.
-However, the causes of the two disorders are very different and therefore ADHD treatment is typically very different than SPD treatment.
+It's symptoms can be very similar to those of attention deficit hyperactivity disorder.
+However, the causes of the two disorders are very different and therefore treatment is typically very different than SPD treatment.

 Diagnosing ADHD in toddlers is not usually common because developmentally, toddlers are in a stage that requires exploration and excitement in the world around them.
 As a result they may appear hyperactive and have difficulties paying attention because of the overload in sensory stimulation.

-Once a child is approximately 4 or 5 years old I think it is easier to determine whether there are more valid attention and hyperactive symptoms.
-It’s possible that a child may have shown symptoms of ADHD in toddler years, but because of these other factors, children are not typically diagnosed with ADHD during this time.
+Once toddlers age to approximately 4 or 5 years old I think it is easier to determine whether there are more valid attention and hyperactive symptoms.
+It’s possible there may easily be symptoms of ADHD in toddlers, but because of these other factors and being so young, children are not typically diagnosed during this age range.

 Baby Center.
 Toddler Milestone:Talking. www.babycenter.com.
 3-15-10.